 - Display: Takes into account the position of the display on the unit and how easy it is to see and understand at a glance.

-- Charge time: We completely drain a Motorola Moto C smartphone, and note the time required to charge the device to 80 percent.
+- Charge time: We completely drain a smartphone, and note the time required to charge the device to 80 percent.
 We run this test three times.

-- Laptop power: We connected USB-C enabled power banks to a USB-C laptop with a fully discharged battery to determine whether they could power the device (not just charge it).
+- Laptop and Nintendo Switch power: We connected USB-C enabled power banks to a USB-C laptop and Nintendo Switch with a fully discharged battery, to determine whether they could power the device (not just charge it).
 If the laptop powered on, then we determined that the power bank on test could power it.

 - Pocketability: Broad guide based on our experience handling the devices.